Nico-Curti/NumPyNet/docs/NumPyNet/layers/dropout_layer.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=scale&space;=&space;\frac{1}{1-prob}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?scale&space;=&space;\frac{1}{1-prob}" title="scale = \frac{1}{1-prob}" /></a>
 </p>

-while if `prob=1`, `scale` is set to one, but it does'nt really matter, since every pixel is zero at that point, it's just to avoid the division
+while if `prob=1`, `scale` is set to one, but it doesn't really matter, since every pixel is zero at that point, it's just to avoid the division.

 The backward function is: